Break Free from the Mold

 The Freedom of a Thematic Anchor

-Grab your journal and try these prompts:
+Grab your journal and spend a few minutes with these prompts:

->I help people make sense of…
+I help people make sense of…

->My lens on the world often looks like…
+My lens on the world often looks like…

->The ideas I keep turning to are…
+The ideas I keep turning to are…

->The transformation(s) I guide again and again are…
+The transformation(s) I guide again and again are…

-If this seems too “woo woo” at first, just look to Liz for proof: when we set ourselves free to embody what lights us up, this creates a recognizable frequency that others feel invited into.
+If this seems too “woo woo” at first, just look to Liz for proof: when we set ourselves free to embody what lights us up, it creates a recognizable frequency that others feel invited into.